 This roasted carrot apple soup is like a big hug – warm, comforting, and nourishing for the body and soul.
-It’s a nutty and sweet fall soup recipe that’s naturally paleo, whole 30 and gluten-free.
-Most importantly, my kid ate this without complaint (and even proffered a compliment!).
-A weeknight winner in this house.
+It’s a nutty and sweet fall soup recipe, and super easy to make.
+Most importantly, my kid ate this without complaint (and even offered up a compliment!).
+Loaded with vitamins and healthy fats, this fall soup is a healthy, vibrant weeknight winner.

 There are basic comforts you covet when in the season of parenthood that involves the care and feeding of the tiniest humans.
 A full night of uninterrupted sleep.
 Staying snot free from September through April.
 A day without laundry.
 Three consecutive hours in which you don’t have to touch someone else’s bodily fluids.
 Clothes that stays clean the entire day.
-Well, that last one I’ve never been able to achieve, but the others are accurate.
+Well, that last one I’ve never been able to achieve, kids are not, but the others are totally life goals.

 Different parents cope with these cravings in different ways, all in an attempt to maintain a little bit of control over the incessant chaos that’s taken over their lives.
 Cam listens to really loud music.
-One of my girlfriends knits.
+A good friend knits.
 Another does the whole adult coloring thing.
 A dad friend run races (slow clap for that guy).

 Roasted Carrot Apple Soup Recipe Notes

-This carrot apple soup recipe is pretty easy and straightforward, but if there’s one thing you don’t want to skimp on it’s roasting the the carrots.
-Roasted carrots add just a little something extra to the flavor profile of the finished soup – a little nuttiness, a hint of smoke, and just enough caramelized sweetness.
+Roasted carrots add that extra special touch – a little nuttiness, a hint of smoke, and just enough caramelized sweetness.
 And since the carrots roast up pretty quickly while you’re getting the base prepared, it doesn’t impact the cooking time too much either.
-I shave the carrots first – one, I find the skins a little woody; and two, the soup will blend better without them.
+I shave the carrots before slicing and roasting.
+I find the skins a little woody, plus the soup will blend into a silky smooth texture without them.

 A crisp, more tart apple is perfect here – I like honeycrisp and jonagold best in soup, but galas are nice too since they’re not super sweet.
 Peel and core the apples, and then cut them into small, uniform pieces so they’ll cook quickly and evenly.